devmanner/git-utils/README.md

 # git-utils
 Some git scripts of random quality.
 Yes, it's very Azure specific... but that was what I needed for the time being...

+## azure_*.sh scripts

+Wrote them to clone all azure repos (if you happen to come across a PAT-token...) into a folder structure with PROJECT/REPO.

 ## Process for getting creds from repo into excel

-Scan the code with:
+Scan all the repos I can found in the durrent directory tree (maybe you cloned that with azure_clone_all.sh) with:

-    $ bin/azure_gitleak_all.sh
+    $ bin/gitleaks_all.sh

-This will produce a gitleak JSON output file for each repo with the name:
+This will produce gitleak JSON output files for each repo with the name:

     REPO_NAME.gitleaks.log